-Timelines: FFY 2009- FFY 2012 Resources: Federal Funds and GaDOE Personnel

-9) Parent Mentor Partnership: Parent Mentor Partnership (PMP) will target the "parent involvement" indicator as one of its Continuous Improvement Monitoring Process (CIMP) indicators and will use the surveys collection as a major activity with local school districts.
-Acting on national research on the significant impact families can make on achievement outcomes, Parent Mentors work to build collaborations between teachers and parents with the assistance of Title 1 Family Engagement Coordinators and middle and high school Graduation Coaches (in districts that have them).
-Today, the Georgia Parent Mentor Partnership (PMP) is a national model for family engagement by training administrators and parents of students with disabilities to lead initiatives collectively that increase family capacity to increase achievement of students at risk, particularly those with disabilities.
-Parent mentors will complete data forms to guide their work in the districts.
-Mentors will chose a focus based on district initiatives as they pertain to the SPP Indicators.
-All mentors will focus on initiatives that will improve Parent Survey data.
-A website has been launched with a new design and focus.
-The website contains stories of success, resources and leadership opportunities in the work of family, school, and community partnerships.
-It will provide resources and best practices for parents, educators, and administrators.
-Links to the Division for Special Education website will provide parents with ease of access to state information, the parent survey, and other achievement links for the State.

-10) Parent Mentor and PTI Collaboration: Parent Mentors and the PTI will develop a set of statewide activities in collaboration with the State Personnel Development Grant (SPDG) programs to make schools more "welcoming" to typically "isolated" families as a way to involve more parents in the educational process.

-11) Use of Community Resources: Districts and parent mentors will use community-based resources such as local Parent Teacher Associations, Navigator Teams, and Parent to Parent of Georgia (The Parent Training Information Center) to facilitate the return of the surveys.
-Parent mentors will target getting parent surveys back to the schools and will continue its work on making schools more "welcoming" to families who traditionally are not engaged in the education of their children.
-The parent mentors will develop best practices for increasing attendance at Individualized Education Program (IEP) meetings as another marker for family satisfaction and engagement.

-Timelines: FFY 2008 - FFY 2012 Resources: Federal Funds and GaDOE Personnel

-12) Focused Monitoring and Parent Partnership: Parents receive training by the Division for Special Education to serve on Focused Monitoring teams designed to address achievement and performance of students with disabilities.
+Timelines: FFY 2009- FFY 2012 Resources: Federal Funds and GaDOE Personnel 9) Parent Mentor Partnership: Parent Mentor Partnership (PMP) will target the "parent ous Improvement Monitoring Process (CIMP) - as a major activity with local school districts.
+Acting on national research on the significan t impact families can make on achievement outcomes, Parent Mentors work to build colla aborations between teachers and parents with the assistance of Title 1 Family Engagement Cod ordinators and middle and high school Graduation Coaches (in districts that have them).
+Today, the Georgia Parent Mentor Partnership (PMP) is a national model for family engagement by tra ining administrators and parents of students with t increase family capacity to increase achievement abilities.
+Parent mentors will complete data forms will chose a focus based on district initiatives as brs will focus on initiatives that will improve Parent • • ith a new design and focus.
+The website contains opportunities in the work of family, school, and - urces and best practices for parents, educators, and ecial Education website will provide parents with - t survey, and other achievement links for the State.
+Timelines: FFY 2006 - FFY 2012 Resources: Federal Funds and GaDOE Personnel; Timeunes .
+111 2000 - 111 2012 Local Funds 10) Parant Mantor and PTI Collaboration.
+Parent Mentors and the PTI will develop a set of statewide activities in collaboration with the " to typically "isolated" families as a way to involve more parents in the educational process.
+R and R an Timelines: FFY 2007 - FFY 2012 Resources: Federal Funds and GaDOE Personnel; Local Funds and parent mentors will use community-based ciations, Navigator Teams, and Parent to Parent of enter) to facilitate the return of the surveys.
+Parent ck to the schools and will continue its work on making schools more "welcoming" to familie education of their children.
+The parent mentors will develop best practices for increasing attendance at Individualized Education Progr cam (IEP) meetings as another marker for family satisfaction and engagement.
+Timelines:FFY 2008 - FFY 2012Resources:Federal Funds and GaDOE Personnel 12) Focused Monitoring and Parent Partnership: Parents receive training by the Division for Special Education to serve on Focused Monitoring teams designed to address achievement and performance of students with disabilities.
 Parents serve on teams to facilitate parent involvement in districts.
 During the visits, parents conduct phone interviews and host parent meetings to get input on how the district can improve collaboration between the school and parents.
 The new name of the activity will be changed from Focused Monitoring and Parent Engagement Specialist Partnership to reflect the partnership that the Division has with parents.

-Timelines: FFY 2007 - FFY 2012 Resources: Federal Funds and GaDOE Personnel

-13) Parent Teacher Association (PTA) State Collaboration: The State will target districts with low parent involvement and partner with the PTA to develop a plan within targeted districts for building parent engagement.
+Timelines: FFY 2007 - FFY 2012 Resources : Federal Funds and GaDOE Personnel 13) Parent Teacher Association (PTA) State Collaboration: The State will target districts with low parent involvement and partner with the PTA to develop a plan within targeted districts for 10 w parent involvement and parties with the 1 171 to develop a plan within targeted districts for building parent engagement.
 The activity has a name change from Building Successful Partnerships Collaboration.

-Timelines: FFY 2007 - FFY 2012 Resources: Federal Funds and GaDOE Personnel

-14) Georgia Parent Leadership Coalition (PLC): This collaboration of 12 statewide family advocacy and educational groups work together to coordinate information and resources.
-They use their vast network of families, educators, and community members to deliver information to parents on the local level.
-This project will expand its collaborative work to include additional organizations and state agencies in its effort to share services and work together on family engagement efforts.
+Timelines:FFY 2007 - FFY 2012Resources:Federal Funds and GaDOE Personnel14)Georgia Parent Leadership Coalition (PLC):This collaboration of 12 statewide familyadvocacy and educational groups work together to coordinate information and resources.Theyuse their vast network of families, educators, and community members to deliver information toparents on the local level.This project will expand its collaborative work to include additionalorganizations and state agencies in its effort to share services and work together on familyengagement efforts.

-Timelines: FFY 2008 - FFY 2012 Resources: Federal Funds and GaDOE Personnel
+Timelines:FFY 2008 - FFY 2012Resources:Federal Funds and GaDOE Personnel